Cold Email Templates That Get Responses in 2024

 The key is to only test one thing at a time so you know exactly what caused the change in performance.
 This process of continuous improvement pays off—marketers who regularly A/B test their campaigns see a significantly higher return on their efforts.

-How Do Your Emails Stack Up?
+How Do Your Results Compare?
 (Industry Benchmarks)

 While your own progress is the most important measure, it’s helpful to know how your results compare to industry averages.
 For B2B cold emails, a bit of personalization can go a long way, often pushing response rates into the 8% to 10% range.
 And don’t forget the power of persistence.
 Sending a few follow-up emails can increase your replies by as much as 65%.